-- 1 In the opinion of the Directors of Baptist Financial Services Australia Limited: - a The consolidated financial statements and notes of Baptist Financial Services Australia Limited are in accordance with the Australian Charities and Non-for-profits Commission Act 2012, including: - i Giving a true and fair view of its financial position as at 31 December 2022 and of its performance for the financial year ended on that date; and - ii Complying with Australian Accounting Standards Simplified Disclosure requirements (including the Australian Accounting Interpretations), the Australian Charities and Non-for-profits Commission Regulation 2013; and - b There are reasonable grounds to believe that Baptist Financial Services Australia Limited will be able to pay its debts as and when they become due and payable.
+- a the consolidated financial statements and notes of Baptist Financial Services Australia Limited are in accordance with the Australian Charities and Non-for-profits Commission Act 2012, including: - i Giving a true and fair view of its financial position as at 31 December 2023 and of its performance for the financial year ended on that date; and - ii Complying with Australian Accounting Standards Simplified Disclosure requirements (including the Australian Accounting Interpretations), the Australian Charities and Non-for-profits Commission Regulation 2022; and - b there are reasonable grounds to believe that the registered entity is able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the Directors.
+Signed in accordance with a resolution of the Directors..